 Vacuum cleaners certainly assist in the cleaning process around the house, and so does sweeping.
 However, all these methods clear the dust and dirt, so what about the bacteria and germs that still sit on your floor?
-Well, the key to it is to mop the floor, which is undeniably the best way to enhance cleanliness while eliminating bacterias and germs.
+Well, the key to it is to mop the floor, which is undeniably the best way to enhance cleanliness while eliminating bacteria and germs.
 However, it is only a plausible solution if the mop you are using is a clean one.
-Yes, that’s right, as imperative as it is to keep the house clean, equally so is valid for the mop, failing to which will only mean you are dragging the bacterias around with each wipe.
+Yes, that’s right, as imperative as it is to keep the house clean, equally so is valid for the mop, failing to which will only mean you are dragging the bacteria around with each wipe.

 But, how does one clean a mop properly?
 Is it not enough to rinse it under tap water?
 Does it need to be cleaned regularly?
 The following article discusses answers to all these, along with the right way of cleaning a mop.